true-async/php-true-async-rfc/basic.md

 Therefore, the `register_shutdown_function` code should not use the concurrency API.
 The `suspend()` function will have no effect, and the `spawn` operation will not be executed at all.

+### Awaitable interface

+The `Awaitable` interface is a contract that allows objects to be used in the `await` expression.

+The interface does not have any methods on the user-land side and is intended for objects implemented as PHP extensions, such as:

+- `Future`
+- `Cancellation`

+The following classes from this **RFC** also implement this interface:

+- `Coroutine`
+- `Scope`

 ### Lifetime limitation

     The lifecycle of a coroutine is the time limit within which the coroutine is allowed to execute.